NishchalSreevathsa/Ethical_Hacking_Projects/README.md

 Established persistence using Meterpreter.
 **Conclusion:** This lab demonstrated the dangers of misconfigured web applications and the potential for lateral movement within a network.
 It emphasized the need for proper patch management, secure configurations, and network segmentation.
 The exercise also showcased how attackers can chain multiple exploits to deeply penetrate a network.

+**Project 11: Performing SQL Injection to Manipulate Tables in a Database** **Objective:**  This lab focused on exploiting a MySQL database through SQL injection techniques, aiming to gain unauthorized access, manipulate database tables, and create a backdoor for persistent control.
+**Key Tools and Terminologies:**
+Nmap: Used for scanning the network to identify open ports (e.g., port 3306 for MySQL).
+Metasploit Framework: Utilized for brute-forcing MySQL credentials and exploiting the database.
+SQL Injection: A technique to manipulate database queries by injecting malicious SQL code.
+MySQL Database: The target database system used in this lab.
+**Key Activities:**
+Reconnaissance and Scanning: Conducted a network scan using Nmap to locate the MySQL service running on port 3306.
+Brute Force Attack: Used Metasploit's MySQL login auxiliary module to crack the administrator credentials with a dictionary attack.
+Database Exploitation: Logged into the MySQL database using the obtained credentials and explored its structure.
+Created a new user named "hacker" with administrative privileges to establish a backdoor.
+Post-Exploitation Tasks: Manipulated tables in the database and maintained unauthorized access for future exploitation.
+**Conclusion:** This lab demonstrated how SQL injection and weak authentication can compromise sensitive databases.
+It emphasized the importance of secure configurations, strong password policies, and regular security audits to protect against such attacks.

+**Project 12: Breaking WEP and WPA and Decrypting the Traffic** **Objective:** This lab explored vulnerabilities in wireless security protocols (WEP and WPA), focusing on decrypting wireless traffic using tools in Kali Linux.
+**Key Tools and Terminologies** iwconfig & airmon-ng: Tools for configuring wireless interfaces and enabling monitor mode. aircrack-ng & airdecap-ng: Used for cracking WEP keys/WPA passphrases and decrypting captured traffic.
+Wireshark: Analyzed encrypted and decrypted wireless traffic.
+WEP & WPA Protocols: Encryption standards targeted during this lab.
+**Key Activities**
+WEP Decryption:
+Captured WEP-encrypted traffic using airmon-ng in monitor mode.
+Cracked the WEP key with aircrack-ng and decrypted the traffic using airdecap-ng.
+WPA Decryption:
+Captured WPA-encrypted traffic.
+Used aircrack-ng to crack the WPA passphrase and airdecap-ng to decrypt the traffic.
+Traffic Analysis with Wireshark.
+Verified successful decryption by comparing encrypted vs. plaintext data in Wireshark.
+**Conclusion:** This lab highlighted the weaknesses of older wireless encryption protocols like WEP, which can be easily cracked, as well as vulnerabilities in WPA when subjected to dictionary attacks.
+It emphasized the importance of using modern encryption standards like WPA3 for securing wireless networks.

+**Project 13: Attacking the Firewall and Stealing Data Over an Encrypted Channel** **Objective: **This lab simulated an attack on a web application behind a firewall, leveraging vulnerabilities to steal sensitive data over an encrypted channel.
+**Key Tools and Terminologies**
+Nmap/Zenmap: Scanned for open ports on the firewall (e.g., Apache WebDAV on port 80).
+Metasploit & Meterpreter Payloads: Exploited WebDAV vulnerabilities and pivoted within the internal network.
+SMB Protocol (MS09-50): Targeted for lateral movement within the network.
+**Key Activities**
+Reconnaissance and Scanning: Identified open ports on the firewall using Nmap/Zenmap.
+Located Apache WebDAV services vulnerable to exploitation.
+Exploitation of WebDAV Vulnerability: Used Metasploit to exploit default WebDAV credentials on XAMPP servers.
+Gained initial access to the web server via Meterpreter payloads.
+Pivoting and Lateral Movement: Leveraged Meterpreter's autoroute feature to pivot into the internal network.
+Exploited an SMB vulnerability (MS09-50) on a Windows server to gain further access.
+Data Exfiltration Over Encrypted Channels: Stole sensitive data (e.g., DeathStar blueprints) from the compromised Windows server.
+Post-Attack Cleanup: Cleared logs and removed traces of exploitation from both servers.
+**Conclusion:** This lab demonstrated how attackers can chain together multiple exploits, pivot through networks, and exfiltrate data while evading detection.
+It reinforced the need for robust firewall configurations, secure authentication practices, and regular patch management to prevent such attacks.